floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 #### RET cc

 The conditional return instructions **RET cc** adds or inserts one clock cycle after the opcode fetch.
-If the condition is true the instruction ends here, otherwise two more memory read machine cycles are added to load the return address from the stack into WZ.
+If the condition is false the instruction ends here, otherwise two more memory read machine cycles are added to load the return address from the stack into WZ.